stephan-double-u/cross-language-validation-schema/README.md

 - that may depend on individual user permissions

 # Close-to-life example
-The documentation of all kinds of possible validation rules is based loosely on this _close-to-life example_ to make the exemplary rules more descriptive.<br>
+The example validation rules in this documentation are based loosely on this _close-to-life example_ to make the exemplary rules more descriptive.<br>
 > Let's say we work for a company that rents _medical equipment_.<br>
 > Each medical _article_ may contain several _accessories_.<br>